 university is eager to meet you!

-Thanks to safety precautions such as masks and physical distancing, University High School is able to welcome prospective students and families to campus for tours during the school day.
-We are also available virtually as well, especially for students who wish to plan a virtual shadow visit.
+Thanks to safety precautions such as masks and physical distancing, University High School can accommodate a small number of in-person shadow guests each day.
+We can also schedule individual tours for prospective families during the school day.
+Of course, we are also available virtually.
 No matter how you come to us, we can’t wait to meet you and show you all University High School has to offer.

 Plan a Virtual or In-Person Visit